catsmoker/cs_script/README.md

 **Q: Winget install/upgrade fails?**
 A: Ensure `winget` is up to date.
 Script validates most input and handles common errors.

-**Q: Why was Registry Defrag removed?**
-A: It used **NTREGOPT**, a deprecated external tool.
-All features are now offline and native to Windows.

 ---

 ## 📦 Nativly Supported Applications for Download (use CTT Tool for more apps)